Graffioh/graffioh/portfolio/blog/2022/06-17-external-and-internal-assault-cube.md

 Now we can use ReadProcessMemory to read the actual health value, and WriteProcessMemory to overwrite the value.

-(everything about ReadProcessMemory,WriteProcessMemory,OpenProcess and others is explained on msdn documentation).
+(everything about ReadProcessMemory, WriteProcessMemory, OpenProcess and others is explained on msdn documentation).

 ![img-3](https://imgur.com/TiaAor3.jpg)